C3PablO/pablo-romero-jaren-site/_posts/en/electrolux_ds.md

 <br/>

 ## Design System Foundation & Tools
 For cohesive user interfaces, a solid foundation is essential.
 At SHAPE, I’ve been deeply involved in building the design system pillars, including design tokens, scalable color palettes, themes and modes, [Figma](https://www.figma.com/) libraries, and the documentation portal.
-I have also led the creation of tooling to maintain this foundation, such as a [VS Code](https://code.visualstudio.com/) extension for managing design tokens, [Figma](https://www.figma.com/) plugins, and automations for CI/CD pipelines.
+I have also led the creation of tooling to maintain this foundation, such as a [VS Code](https://code.visualstudio.com/) extension for managing design tokens, different [Figma](https://www.figma.com/) plugins, and automations for CI/CD pipelines.

 <br/>